Basic Payment Scheme

 - Areas under Christmas Trees are not eligible for the BPS

-- Land acquired (through purchase or inheritance) can be planted and considered eligible for an BPS payment provided it satisfies all of the eligibility criteria outlined above
+- Land acquired (through purchase or inheritance) can be planted and considered eligible for a BPS payment provided it satisfies all of the eligibility criteria outlined above

 All entitlements allocated under BPS and the National Reserve are subject to a two-year usage rule.
 Any entitlement that remains unused for two consecutive years will revert to the National Reserve.
-The rotation of entitlements that was available under SPS will not be available under BPS.
-Your entitlement usage position can be viewed on the DAFM online facility www.agfood.ie.
+It is therefore important to ensure that forestry parcels retain their eligibility on an annual basis.
+Your entitlement usage position may be viewed on the DAFM online facility www.agfood.ie.

 All farmers eligible for payment under the BPS are subject to greening.
-However, over 90% of applicants will automatically qualify for the Greening Payment on the basis of their current farming practices (e.g. more than 75% permanent pasture).
+However, over 90% of applicants will automatically qualify for the Greening Payment based on their current farming practices (e.g. more than 75% permanent pasture).

 In broad terms, it is the arable sector that will have greening obligations.
-Arable farmers should be aware of their obligations, relevant greening area calculations and should also be aware of any exemptions that may apply in their situations in relation to greening obligations.
-For example if an applicant has more than 15 hectares of eligible arable land, 5% of this area must be in an Ecological Focus Area (EFA), apart from exempted categories.
+Arable farmers should be aware of their obligations, relevant greening area calculations and should be aware of any exemptions that may apply in their situations in relation to greening obligations.
+For example if an applicant has more than 15 hectares of eligible arable land, 5% of this area must be in Ecological Focus Area (EFA), unless they qualify for an exemption (DAFM BPS T&Cs page 54).

-Both BPS eligible forestry and Short Rotation Coppice are reckonable as Ecological Focus Areas (EFAs) if declared as EFA in the application.
-For forestry to be eligible, ensure it satisfies the eligibility requirements under the Basic Payment Scheme (PDF, page 73).
+BPS-eligible forestry, Short Rotation Coppice, field copse and hedgerows are reckonable as Ecological Focus Areas (EFAs) if declared as EFA in the application.
+For forestry to be eligible, ensure it satisfies the eligibility requirements under the Basic Payment Scheme (DAFM BPS T&Cs page 76).
 Each hectare of eligible forestry is equal to 1.0 hectares of EFA.
 Each hectare of Short Rotation Coppice (SRC) can be deemed equivalent to 0.3 hectares of EFA.
-BPS-eligible afforested land and Short Rotation Coppice must be located on your holding.
+BPS-eligible afforested land and Short Rotation Coppice must be located on the applicant’s holding.
 Farmers are required to separately declare all their EFA areas and features.
 Provision is made on the online facility to make the EFA declaration at the level of each parcel.

-Short Rotation Coppice is classified as a permanent crop under EU regulations (see BPS Terms and Conditions page 56 for further details, PDF).
+Short Rotation Coppice is classified as a permanent crop under EU regulations (DAFM BPS T&Cs pages 58/59).
 Therefore, while the area is not classified as arable land, the area under SRC may be taken into account when initially calculating the 5% EFA requirement (if the SRC is declared as an EFA area).
 BPS eligible forestry is also used to calculate the 5% EFA requirement if declared as an EFA area.

-Hedgerows and trees in a line have been designated as Landscape Features under Cross Compliance and such qualifying features are eligible to draw down payments under BPS and greening (see BPS Terms and Conditions pages 52-54 re qualification criteria, conversion and weighting factors for EFA purposes, PDF).
+Hedgerows and trees in a line are designated as Landscape Features under Good Agricultural and Environmental Condition (GAEC) and such qualifying features are eligible to draw down payments under BPS and Greening (DAFM BPS T&Cs pages34/35 (re Landscape Features) and pages 53/56 re qualification criteria, conversion and weighting factors for EFA purposes).
+It should be noted that hedgerows situated on parcels where the area is declared for EFA purposes, i.e. Nitrogen-fixing Crops, Catch Crops, Short Rotation Coppice and BPS-eligible forestry cannot be used as EFA landscape features in the same year.

 Field copses are areas of trees/scrub that, to be eligible as an EFA, must be in or adjacent to an arable parcel.
 A Field Copse greater than 0.3 hectares qualifies as an EFA area from 2018 but the EFA contribution is capped at 0.45 ha (0.3 X 1.5).
 A field copse of 0.3 ha is equivalent to 0.45 ha of EFA.
 To qualify as a Field Copse an area must meet the following requirements: